 Appointment - To request tutoring from a Waubonsee tutor, please fill out the form on mywcc.waubonsee.edu/tutoring to submit a tutoring request.
-If you have worked with a tutor in the past, feel free to contact them directly!
+If you have worked with a tutor in the past, feel free to contact him or her directly!

 Drop-in via Zoom - If you have a question but do not want to make an appointment for later, drop in to talk to a Waubonsee tutor on Zoom.
-See the schedule on mvwcc.waubonsee.edu/tutoring for updated days and times.
+See the schedule on mywcc.waubonsee.edu/tutoring for updated days and times.

-Chat - If you have a guick guestion for a Waubonsee tutor, feel free to click chat on mywcc.waubonsee.edu/tutoring to talk with a tutor live.
+Chat - If you have a quick question for a Waubonsee tutor, feel free to click chat on mywcc.waubonsee.edu/tutoring to talk with a tutor live.